criticalscripts-shop/cs-boombox/README.md

 -  **YouTube** (live or video) and **Twitch** (live, video or clip) supported.
 -  Player position and camera-based 3D audio.
 -  Minimal UI for full and easy control of what’s happening alongside a queue system.
--  Unlimited number of object models with their own setup given you can create them.
+-  Unlimited number of model objects with their own setup given you can create them.
 -  Range synchronization and considerate optimization for a good balance between performance and features.
 -  Real-time state synchronization between players for both UI and currently playing media.
 -  A wide array of events and exports to check and control the resource.